cyrilico/feup-sope/README.md

 # feup-sope
-Code developed for Operating Systems (SOPE), a subject in MIEIC (FEUP)
+Second project for Operating Systems course.
+A unisex sauna system simulation (more details to be added)